comers-zen/hello/resources/notes.md

 Data Pipeline Logging Edge Computing Kubernetes Algorithm Cloud Distributed Systems Cache Invalidation Machine Learning DNS Routing Simplicity is the ultimate sophistication.
 Database API Data Pipeline JWT Innovation distinguishes between a leader and a follower.
 Database Indexing IoT Big Data Algorithm A/B Testing Sharding React GraphQL Firewalls Act as if what you do makes a difference.
 It does.
 To be the best, you must be able to handle the worst.
 Success is how high you bounce when you hit bottom.
+Success doesn’t just find you.
+You have to go out and get it.
+If you can dream it, you can do it.
+Containerization Act as if what you do makes a difference.
+It does.
+Cloud Automation JavaScript Great things never come from comfort zones.
+Cloud Functions Frontend Database JWT NLP